Lupin III (manga): Publication

 The original manga series was written and illustrated by Monkey Punch.
 It was serialized by Futabasha in Weekly Manga Action in 94 chapters from August 10, 1967.
 Additional chapters known as Lupin III New Adventures (ルパン三世 新冒険, Rupan Sansei Shin Bōken) were released from August 12, 1971.
-Monkey Punch stated that there was a bitter dispute between Futabasha and Chuokoron Shinsha over who would publish the collected volumes of the series.
+Monkey Punch stated that there was a bitter dispute between Futabasha and Chuokoron-Shinsha over who would publish the collected volumes of the series.
 The artist revealed that a compromise was made where each company would publish half.
 Tokyopop licensed the series for North America, and released all 14 volumes between December 10, 2002 and July 6, 2004.
 The Tokyopop edition is adapted from the Chuokoron Shinsha edition from 1989.
 In Europe, the series was licensed by Star Comics in Italy and Ediciones Mangaline in Spain.
 Following Monkey Punch's death in April 2019, a book compiling various Lupin III and New Adventures stories was published by Futabasha on July 12, 2019 as Lupin III Masterpiece Collection (ルパン三世傑作集, Rupan Sansei Kessaku-shū).
 A second volume was released on October 12, 2021.
 Seven Seas Entertainment released the first hardcover collection in English as Lupin III (Lupin the 3rd): Greatest Heists – The Classic Manga Collection on December 21, 2021.
-They will release the second volume as Lupin III (Lupin the 3rd): Thick as Thieves - The Classic Manga Collection in July 2023.
+They released the second volume as Lupin III (Lupin the 3rd): Thick as Thieves - The Classic Manga Collection on August 1, 2023.